pip-services/pip-services-docs/content/en/net/tutorials/microservice_facade/step7.md

 }
 ```

-And last but not least, a factory for the clients that that facade depends on in a file named  **ClientFacadeFactory.cs**:
+And last but not least, a factory for the clients that the facade depends on in a file named  **ClientFacadeFactory.cs**:

 **/src/service/build/ClientFacadeFactory.cs**